benjohns1/portfolio/content/posts/20240126-continuous-delivery-with-atdd-and-feature-flags.md

 #### Pipeline Logic
 1. Parse acceptance test tags
-2. If any feature flag doesn't exist in the feature flag system, create it
+2. If the feature flag doesn't exist in the feature flag system, create it
-3. For any "pending" acceptance test:
+3. If the test is "pending"
-   1. If its associated feature flag is enabled for any production users, fail the pipeline
+   - And its associated feature flag is enabled for any production users, fail the pipeline
-   2. Otherwise, disable or hide the flag in the feature flag system, so it cannot be enabled for production users
+   - Otherwise, disable or hide the flag in the feature flag system, so it cannot be enabled for production users
-4. Run acceptance tests but filter out those that are pending
+4. Run acceptance tests except those that are pending

 ### Changing Existing Features
 When changing the scenarios for an existing feature, we also now have some protection against breaking a feature that has already been released.
 If we need to change the behavior of a released feature, we are enforcing that it is implemented under a _new_ feature flag, so we don't break the user experience during development.

 ### Reducing Toil
 Integrating your feature flag solution with your pipeline in this manner also opens up some additional automation opportunities.
 For instance, you could remove feature flags from the system when a developer removes them from the scenario tags, but only if the feature has been released for at least 2 weeks and there are no instances of it in the code.
-Or you could log a warning if a feature has been released for over 4 weeks without being removed from the code, yet.
+Or you could log a warning if a feature has been released for over 4 weeks without being removed from the code yet.

 ### Further Reading
 - [Coding Is Like Cooking » Blog Archive » Outside-In development with Double Loop TDD](https://coding-is-like-cooking.info/2013/04/outside-in-development-with-double-loop-tdd/)